 Why is a Reforming Mindset important?

-Apostolic culture leads to positive social impact and favour locally, across many sectors of society, leading to communities being transformed.
+Apostolic culture leads to positive social impact and favour locally, across many sectors of society, leading to people and communities being benefitted and transformed.

 What does a healthy Reforming Mindset bring to a church?

 - A Reforming Mindset anchors the prophetic into the practical, preventing it from turning Gnostic, super-spiritual or heavenly-minded without earthly impact.

-- A Reforming Mindset ensures new converts are not just saved, but brought into a cause.
+- A Reforming Mindset ensures new converts are not just saved, but recruited into the cause of God’s mission.

 - A Reforming Mindset prevents the church from becoming a needs-centred infirmary by keeping the focus forwards, not inwards.

 - A Reforming Mindset ensures teaching isn’t just theoretical, academic or intellectual only, but has the purpose of practical equipping for the mission.

 What happens if a Reforming Mindset is lacking?

-Without a healthy apostolic culture, the church becomes detached from and irrelevant to the community it should serve, and becomes self-serving, making decisions primarily for the benefit of its own people and not the people it is called to reach.
+Without a healthy apostolic culture, the church becomes detached from and irrelevant to the people or place it should serve.
+It risks becoming self-serving, making decisions primarily for the benefit of its own people and not the people it is called to reach.
 This risks increased church politics and battles for power.